-Help managers create supportive, collaborative and fun working environments, and this will lead to highly motivated and productive organisational teams.
+Help managers create supportive, collaborative, and fun working environments, and this will lead to highly motivated and productive organizational teams.

-Enhance your business skills in professional training and with these strategies in mind, your training program will see positive changes within managers and their workplaces you work with.
+Enhance your business skills in professional training and with these strategies in mind, your training program will see positive changes in mangers with their successful management and their workplaces you work with.